ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms likely before 10pm, then showers and thunderstorms.
 Some of the storms could produce heavy rain.
          Cloudy, with a low around 69.
-South southeast wind 3 to 8 mph.
+South southeast wind around 6 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">